 Here are two great options for accommodations (each with terrific cuisine) overlooking Great Oyster Bay (which encompasses the smaller Coles Bay and Honeymoon Bay).

-Opened in late 2010, the 20-villa Saffire is the first and only five-star luxury resort in Tasmania.
+Opened in late 2010, the 20-villa Saffire Freycinet is the first and only five-star luxury resort in Tasmania.
 A member of Relais & Chateaux, it is an architectural stunner that accommodates a maximum of 40 guests at any given time.
 Every villa offers floor-to-ceiling views of the pink granite Hazards Mountains across the bay, and most villas come with private plunge pools.
-One of Australia’s most acclaimed chefs, Hugh Whitehouse, heads up the resort’s restaurant, where he serves steamed blue-eye trevalla with dashi custard and sea urchin in a green tea and seaweed broth, as well as grilled grass-fed beef (from Tassie’s famed Cape Grim) with braised oxtail, smoked bone marrow and onion rings.
+In the restaurant, look for steamed blue-eye trevalla with dashi custard and sea urchin in a green tea and seaweed broth, as well as grilled grass-fed beef (from Tassie’s famed Cape Grim) with braised oxtail, smoked bone marrow and onion rings.
 Villas from $1,500.

 A version of this article originally appeared on Food Republic.